Structured Web Data API Reference

 Create a source

-Create a new source, and get its object.
+Create a new source, and get its resulting object.
 The source will be saved in the user account, if the user plan's sources allowance permits (i.e. within limit).

 Method & endpoint